osmancalisir/memoryGame/README.md

 ## Deployed project
 http://git-scm.osmancalisir.com/memorygame/

-## What inbuilt functions are we going to focus on?
+## What in built functions are we going to focus on?
 - for loops
 - addEventListener
 - setAttribute